 Moisture is your best friend when it comes to repairing your hair from damage.
 After all, hair damage is exacerbated when your hair loses moisture — which is what happens when you run your hair through the blow dryer or flat iron it straight.
 To combat the dryness and prevent your hair from fizzling out, pick a hair protectant spray that offers moisturizing properties that condition your hair.
 Look to see if the product contains glycerin, shea butter, or aloe vera.

 Editor’s tip: Setting your blow dryer or curling iron on high heat?
-Spray TONI&GUY Heat Protection Mist on your hair first for maximum heat protection.
+Spray VO5 Heat Protect Spray on your hair to protect your strands from up to 230°C heat.
+This heat protectant also leaves your hair soft and shiny.

 Our hair is mainly made up of keratin, the protein that protects epithelial cells from damage or stress.
 It is no surprise that keratin is a common feature in most hair care products—particularly hydrolyzed keratin.
 It helps strengthen your hair by increasing hair’s moisture retention.
 This reduces breakage and keeps your hair feeling lush and lustrous.
 So for the best heat protectant, look for one that has hydrolyzed keratin in its ingredients list.